I refused his first plea for a mooch around the station at Castelnaudary (see previous posts) as it was further and we'd only just been there.

 The café itself was one of those places that was put together in the early 70s and never touched again.
 The bowed Constable-type prints in their rustic wooden frames hung lopsidedly in the dull light from several suspended cartwheel lamps, and in the window sat a dining advertisment of a small table, candles and faded orange plastic chairs.
 Wonderful.

-And so, back to the car with hungry dogs and slightly disappointed Ezra, in that we hadn't witnessed a TGV passing at 200 KM an hour while standing on the worryingly slim platform of the station.
+And so, back to the car with hungry dogs and slightly disappointed Ezra - again we hadn't witnessed a TGV passing at 200 KM an hour.

-I'm sure there are some more scenic parts of Bram, but it was the semi-derelict buildings, each with their ragged collection of pigeons, that were the star of the day.
+I'm sure there are some more scenic parts of Bram, but it was the semi-derelict buildings, each with their ragged collection of pigeons, that were the stars of the day.